iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/ConcurrentAccess.md

 		- Process A locks record 1
 		- Process B locks record 2
 		- Process A tried to lock record 2 but cannot because it is locked by Process B. Process B tried to lock record 1 but cannot because it is locked by Process A. Both processes wait for the record to become unlocked, causing the program to hang.
+			- If a process crashes, then when should records be unlocked?
+Will they be unlocked?

 [Computer Science](/ComputerScience)